elegant-scipy/elegant-scipy/markdown/preface.markdown

 ### Accessing the book materials

-All of the code from this book is available on our [GitHub repository](https://github.com/elegant-scipy/elegant-scipy).
+All of the code from this book is available on our GitHub repository: [https://github.com/elegant-scipy/elegant-scipy](https://github.com/elegant-scipy/elegant-scipy)

 ## Diving in

 We've brought together some of the most elegant code offered up by the SciPy community.
-Along the way we are going to explore some real-world scientific problems that SciPy can solve.
+Along the way we are going to explore some real-world scientific problems that SciPy solves.
-This book is also a glimpse into a welcoming scientific coding community that wants you to join in.
+This book is also a glimpse into a welcoming, collaborative scientific coding community that wants you to join in.

 Welcome to Elegant SciPy.